7 Best A/B Testing Tools & Software in 2026

 5) Statsig

-A modern experimentation and feature flag platform with free tier, strong statistical methods (e.g., CUPED), and product analytics features (pulse, holdouts).
+A modern experimentation and feature flag platform with strong statistical methods (e.g., CUPED).

-Product/engineering teams launching feature-level experiments with robust stats.
+Best for: Product/engineering teams launching feature-level experiments with robust stats.
+Pricing: Free tier; Pro from $100/mo.

 Statsig